danriti/moleskine/travis-deploy-pypi/README.md

    indicating a passing or failing build
 3. Once the build is passing and the feature is accepted, the pull request is merged into `master`
-4. Travis CI automatically deploys to [Test PyPI][7] on *any* change to `master`.
-This allows me to use the Test PyPI site as a "staging" environment, where I can manually ensure that everything is good with the package (documentation, release history, etc).
+4. Have Travis CI automatically deploys to [Test PyPI][7] on *any* change to `master`
+    * This allows me to use the Test PyPI site as a "staging" environment, where I can manually ensure that everything is good with the package (documentation, release history, etc).
-5. Once I've determined that my "release candidate" is looking good on `master`, I can simply create a new [Github release][8], which will add a version tag to the repository.
+5. Once I've determined that my "release candidate" is looking good on `master`, I can simply create a new [Github release][8], which will add a version tag to the repository
-6. Travis CI automatically deploys to "production" PyPI on *any* tagged commit, effectively making the new release available to the public
+6. Have Travis CI automatically deploys to "production" PyPI on *any* tagged commit, effectively making the new release available to the public

-This gives me the flexibility to *not* have to have release specific branches and alters the "annoying" parts of my previous process by automating the deploy to both PyPI environments.
+This gives me the flexibility to *not* have to have release specific branches and improves the "annoying" parts of my previous process by automating the deploy to both PyPI environments.

-So before we begin, I just want to state a couple of assumptions:
+So before we begin, I'd like to state a few assumptions:

 - You're familiar with PyPI
 - You're familiar with how a standard Python package is setup